Sylius/Sylius/UPGRADE-1.13.md

        ...
     ```

+1. All instances of `options` node have been deprecated in all resource and translation configurations.

 ### State Machine

 1. We have configured all existing Sylius graphs to be usable with the Symfony Workflow out of the box.